the-human-colossus-foundation/oca-spec/docs/ecosystem/oca-validator.md

 # OCA Validator

 **OCA Validator** enables entry (or an array of entries) verification against predefined rules, given by the [ OCA Bundle ](/ecosystem/oca-bundle).
 The verification executed on an entry, that is a map of key-value pairs, encompasses:
-- type checking, so whether a value matches expected type or can be implicitly coerced to it;
+- type checking, so whether a value matches the expected type (defined in [Capture Base](/specification/#capture-base)) or can be implicitly coerced to it;
 - task (overlay) specific verification, including:
   - [ character encoding overlay ](/specification/#character-encoding-overlay)
   - [ format overlay ](/specification/#format-overlay)